 Most analysts will agree that the decisive variable in Brazil's remarkable economic performance in the 2000's was external i.e. the Chinese commodity boom.
-However, PT's strategic handling of social tensions 1 1 PT's handling of political tensions is a relevant part of this process as well, however it is not in the scope of this manuscript to approach it. was fundamental in the domestic front, where the Workers' Party built a close relationship with international capital while upholding its front in identity politics and in policy efforts to tackle inequality and thus managed to maintain its distinctive blend of "embedded neoliberalism".
+However, PT's strategic handling of social tensions was fundamental in the domestic front, where the Workers' Party built a close relationship with international capital while upholding its front in identity politics and in policy efforts to tackle inequality and thus managed to maintain its distinctive blend of "embedded neoliberalism".
 Minorities stakeholders were kept at bay due to the recognition of their political demands, including creation of a Special Secretariat of Racial Equality Policies in the Executive and approval of relevant affirmative action laws in public universities and public tenders, while labour power and the middle class were persuaded into buying into the mantra of the "domestication of capitalism" through "socially responsible investments" backed by workers' pension funds.
-This was accomplished in a noteworthy process of conquest of ideological struggles, whose results defined the establishment and stabilization of the cultural framework that enabled embedded neoliberalism (Datz, 2014; ??run, 2013;Jardim, 2009).
+This was accomplished in a noteworthy process of conquest of ideological struggles, whose results defined the establishment and stabilization of the framework embedded cultural that enabled neoliberalism (Datz, 2014; Grun, 2013; Jardim, 2009).

 The idea of "cultural wars" is more prominent in the United States and refers to broad, society-wide ideological disputes over culturally divisive, politically secondary issues (Hartman, 2015).
 In the US these disputes derived mainly from the polarization of the American multi party system into a strict head-to-head battle between Republican "conservatives" and Democrat "progressives".
-The term is not as widely applied in Brazil, however, it was utilized in the Economic Sociology field, especially by ??run (2003;2010; in a series of articles where he argued that the stabilization of the hegemony of the financial market in Brazil was built from the conquest of cultural definitions about the role of finances in the daily life of the common citizen.
+The term is not as widely applied in Brazil, however, it was utilized in the Economic Sociology field, especially by Grun (2003; 2005; 2010; 2013) in a series of articles where he argued that the stabilization of the hegemony of the financial market in Brazil was built from the conquest of cultural definitions about the role of finances in the daily life of the common citizen.
 Taking advantage of its organic, close ties to labour and unions, PT conquered the minds of union leaders and other labour representatives in the contest for the definition of the image of financial products and services towards working and middle classes.
 Most decisively, workers' pension funds were turned into agents of national development as a whole stratum of the population was convinced of the narrative of the "socially responsible" market applications backed by the massive funds of aggregated individual savings of unionized workers.
 Radical segments of the left and within PT, as well as critic scholars, voiced their concern and disappointment with the Workers' Party deference to the financial establishment (Dagnino, 2004; Paulani, 2008), however the notable results in reducing inequality, the massive popularity of President Lula (2003-2010) and his apparent success in avoiding short-term damage from the global financial crisis of 2008 provided PT with carte blanche to enact its singular blend of redistributive policy making, minorities recognition, financial global insertion and compliance to the interest of political, financial and agrarian elites.
 The cultural wars were won by convincing the common citizenry of their capacity and responsibility as individual players in finances and of the role of their aggregated pensions as collective players in national development.